 PMI-ACP® Examination Content Outline Quick Facts

 Here are some quick facts about the PMI Agile Certified Practitioner (PMI-ACP)® Examination Content Outline that will help you make the most of this important resource as you prepare to sit for the PMI-ACP Exam.
 We highly recommend that you read the entire Content Outline and use it as a guide to understand the different areas of content included on the exam.
 This is because the Content Outline describes the knowledge, tasks, and skills required to effectively perform in the role of Agile Practitioner on your Agile Projects, as well as what you will be tested on when you sit for the exam.
-It is also important to note that Project Management Institute (PMI)® Registered Education Providers (R.E.P.s) such as OSP International use the Content Outline as the basic foundation for all or most of their PMI-ACP® Exam training materials in order to target those areas of knowledge necessary to successfully pass the PMI-ACP® Exam.
+It is also important to note that trusted and experienced training providers such as OSP International use the Exam Content Outline as the basic foundation to develop their PMI-ACP® Exam training materials in order to target those areas of knowledge necessary to successfully pass the PMI-ACP® Exam.

 The PMI-ACP Exam consists of 100 scored items and 20 unscored (pre-test) items.
 These questions are ‘experimental’ and used to determine their feasibility for inclusion in future versions of the exam.
 The unscored items are not identified and are randomly distributed throughout the exam.
 The allocation of questions is as follows:

 Domain I. Agile Principles and Mindset (16% of Total Questions)